Healthcare in Israel: State of Israel

-The Yishuv's health system formed the basis of the Israeli healthcare system with the establishment of the state of Israel in 1948.
+The Yishuv's health system formed the basis of the Israeli healthcare system with the establishment of the State of Israel in 1948.
 The Israeli government replaced the British Mandate's health department with a Ministry of Health, and established regional health bureaus and an epidemiological service.
 Hospital facilities formerly run by the British authorities were taken over by the state, and new hospitals and clinics were established.
 At the end of 1948, 53% of Israel's Jewish population was insured, about 80% of them by Clalit, with a few small health funds insuring the remainder.
 In the following years, Israel's healthcare system was expanded, and within a decade, about 90% were insured.
-By the 1970s, about 85% of the Israeli population belonged to sick funds, while a segment of the population paid for their own care while others received services for free, with the Ministry of Social Welfare covering the costs for poor uninsured persons.
+By the 1970s, about 85% of the Israeli population belonged to sick funds, while a segment of the population paid for their own care and others received services for free, with the Ministry of Social Welfare covering the costs for poor uninsured persons.
 According to a 1976 study, the Ministry of Health provided “comprehensive health services to the medically indigent and to immigrants and their families who are not members of Kupat Holim.”
 According to a 1994 study, "Israel maintains a comprehensive health sector that is practically a universal coverage system, without being formally defined as such."